Graph Learning via Logic-Based Weisfeiler-Leman Variants and Tabularization: Abstract

 \section{Abstract}

-We present a novel approach for graph classification based on tabularizing graph data via variants of the Weisfeiler–Leman algorithm and then applying methods for tabular data.
-We investigate a comprehensive class of Weisfeiler–Leman variants obtained by modifying the underlying logical framework and establish a precise theoretical characterization of their expressive power.
-We then test two selected variants on twelve benchmark datasets that span a range of different domains.
-The experiments demonstrate that our approach matches the accuracy of state-of-the-art graph neural networks and graph kernels while being more time or memory efficient, depending on the dataset.
-We also briefly discuss directly extracting interpretable modal logic formulas from graph datasets.
+We present a novel approach for graph classification based on tabularizing graph data via new variants of the Weisfeiler–Leman algorithm and then applying methods for tabular data.
+The variants are obtained by modifying the underlying logical framework, and we establish a precise theoretical characterization of their expressive power using a novel generalization of the bisimulation game for generalized quantifiers.
+We then test our method on 14 datasets that span a range of application domains.
+The experiments demonstrate that on datasets with up to 40 000 samples, our approach generally matches the predictive performance of graph neural networks and graph transformers, without requiring a GPU or extensive hyperparameter tuning.
+Even when our method's tuning time is included and the baselines' is not, our method is 5--20 times faster.
+When tuning time is included for all methods, the gap is significantly greater in favour of our method.